 But to help you with close-quarters fights, we can make a top-tier loadout by adding the R-99, whose blisteringly fast fire rate makes it one of the most fearsome close-range guns.
 Both these weapons require lots of Light Ammo and attachments, but if you can get your hands on them then you'll be very well-equipped for taking down any enemy in the lobby.

 I like to match up very punchy, powerful weapons a lot of the time, and it doesn't get much punchier than the Bocek Bow.
-This Season 9 weapon deals mega damage per hit and excels at medium-to-long ranges.
+This unique weapon deals mega damage per hit and excels at medium-to-long ranges.

-The Spitfire falls a bit short at close range, so why not combine it with the newly floor-lootable Peacekeeper?
-While I do prefer the EVA-8 in most cases, the idea here is that you'll have already worn down the enemy with a few Spitfire shots, so the ability to deal 100 damage in a single hit at close range is what you're really after.
+The Rampage does fall a bit short at close range, so why not combine it with the newly floor-lootable Peacekeeper?
+While I do prefer the EVA-8 in most cases, the idea here is that you'll have already worn down the enemy with a few Rampage shots, so the ability to deal 100 damage in a single hit at close range is what you're really after.

 Sentinel & Havoc